MaartenGr/MaartenGr/README.md

 work on projects involving machine learning, nlp or any analyses involving human behavior.
-In my spare time, you will often find me working on personal [projects](https://github.com/MaartenGr/Projects) or writing on [medium](http://medium.com/@maartengrootendorst) which typically reside on the intersection of AI and human behavior.
+In my spare time, you will often find me working on personal [projects](https://github.com/MaartenGr/Projects) or writing articles on [medium](http://medium.com/@maartengrootendorst) which typically reside on the intersection of AI and human behavior.

 <details>
 <summary>Projects</summary>